bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

     // Run the callback on "turbo:click" on any page. wkof.turbo.on.event.click(callbackFunction);

-    let eventName = wkof.turbo.events.click.name;
+    const options1 = {

-    // Run the callback on "turbo:before-render" only on the dashboard and reviews pages. const options1 = {urls: [dashboardRegex, reviewsRegex]};
+        // Run the callback only on the dashboard and reviews pages.
+        urls: [dashboardRegex, reviewsRegex]
+    };
-    const onBeforeRender = wkof.turbo.on.event.before_render(callbackFunction, options1);
+    // Run the callback on the "turbo:before-render" event const onBeforeRender = wkof.turbo.on.event.before_render(callbackFunction, options1);

-    // Run the callback on initial page load and turbo:before-render on the dashboard only.
+    // Run the callback on initial page load and turbo:before-render
+    // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render];
+    const options2 = {
+        urls: dashboardRegex, // Run the callback only on the dashboard.
+        once: true // Automatically remove the event after firing once };
     // The first parameter can be an array including either the turbo event object that's provided
     // (wkof.turbo.events.before_render) or the string itself ("turbo:before-render").
-    // Note that two new listeners are added in this example, one for each event.
+    // Note that two new listeners are added in this example, one for each event. const onLoadAndBeforeRender = wkof.turbo.on.common.events(eventList, callbackFunction, options2);
-    // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render];
-    const options2 = {urls: dashboardRegex};
-    const onLoadAndBeforeRender = wkof.turbo.on.common.events(eventList, callbackFunction, options2);

     // If desired, remove listeners by using the method in the wkof.turbo object.